4ug-aug/mlops-comp-vision/reports/README.md

 > Answer:

 For our deployed model we implemented local monitoring that stores newly uploaded images and predictions in a csv file.
 In addition to this we use a python framework: evidently, that checks if our data and predictions are drifting/changing from the training distributions.
 We have also implemented signoz to track our application and store various metric regarding the usage of our deployed model.

+For our google cloud deployment in cloud run, google provide monitoring of the application.

+With the monitoring we are able to see how people interact with our model and if the model have any problems/challenges when inffering on new data.

 ### Question 24